ELITE FITNESS

 Which Plank Variation is The Best?

-Looking back at all seven, you may think that the plank that activates the most muscle groups is the best.
+Looking back at all seven, you may think the plank that activates the most muscle groups is the best.
 But the truth is each one of these planks has a time and place.

 For example: